pkalivas/radiate/docs/source/alterers.md

 # Alterers

-Alterers are the operators that modify the population of individuals through either mutation or crossover.
-Crossover and mutation are two powerful ways to create new individuals from the existing population, and they are essential for the genetic algorithm to explore the search space effectively.
-As such, the choice of alterer can have a significant impact on the performance of the genetic algorithm, so it is important to choose an alterer that is well-suited to the problem being solved.
+Alterers are the operators that modify the `population` of individuals through either `mutation` or `crossover`. `Crossover` and `mutation` are two powerful ways to create new individuals from the existing `population`, and they are essential for the genetic algorithm to explore the search space effectively.
+As such, the choice of `alterer` can have a significant impact on the performance of the genetic algorithm, so it is important to choose an `alterer` that is well-suited to the problem being solved.

 Adding alterers to the engine can be done in a few ways.
 The simplest way is to add a single mutator and a single crossover to the engine as such: